 These phase II detoxification enzymes combine the metabolites from phase I with molecules that make them less toxic and more easily excreted.

-There are eight different enzymes in the GST family of genes.
-They are identified by Greek letters: alpha, kappa, mu, omega, pi, sigma, theta, and zeta.
-As such, the classes are abbreviated with their first letter (i.e. GSTMA for alpha).
+There are eight different enzymes in the GST family of genes and identified by Greek letters: alpha, kappa, mu, omega, pi, sigma, theta, and zeta.
+As such, abbreviations for the classes start with their first letter (i.e. GSTMA for alpha).

 The GST enzymes are found in the liver, intestines, and several other tissues.
 They are responsible for detoxifying a large number of pesticides, herbicides, carcinogens, and chemotherapy drugs.

 Glutathione, an endogenous antioxidant